SindriaInc/deploy-immutables/readme.md

 # Deploy Immutables

-This IaC component permit single-thread (multi-thread soon) deployment of immutable resources.
+This IaC component permit parallel deployment of immutable resources.

 This is atomic routine for any CI/CD such as gitlab-ci, bitbucket-pipelines etc.
 In any case is possible to use it manually with run.sh helper script.